RedHatNordicsSA/learnlinux/README.md

 ## It's not a competition
 If you run through this lab copying and pasting commands blindly into a prompt, you will learn very little.
 Try to understand what you are doing, when possible.
-A lot of effort has gone into the text between you doing things, take time to read what it says and you will end up learning much more.
+A lot of effort has gone into the text, take time to read what it says and you will end up learning much more.

+👍 When you can, try to figure out what command to run, before you go on to show what command to run.
+Also, first look at your own output from the command before you compare it with the expected output.

 ## Lab graphics